adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/rubrics.md

 ## Teamwork

+Capstone is fundamentally a team effort.
+Teamwork will be judged on the team and individual level.

 Points | Criteria
 -------|---------
 100    | Actively contributes to team success.
 Demonstrates leadership, collaboration, and conflict resolution skills.